Nivelle offensive: Franco-British preparations

-German defensive preparations
+German preparations

 German air reconnaissance was possible close to the front although longer-range sorties were impossible to protect because of the greater number of Allied aircraft.
-The qualitative superiority of German fighters enabled German air observers on short-range sorties, to detect British preparations for an attack on both sides of the Scarpe; accommodation for 150,000 men was identified in reconnaissance photographs.
-On 6 April a division was seen encamped near Arras, troop and transport columns crowded the streets, more narrow-gauge railways and artillery were seen to have moved closer to the front.
+The qualitative superiority of German fighters enabled German air observers on short-range sorties to detect British preparations for an attack on both sides of the Scarpe; accommodation for 150,000 men was identified in reconnaissance photographs.
+On 6 April a division was seen encamped near Arras, troop and transport columns crowded the streets while more narrow-gauge railways and artillery were seen to have moved closer to the front.
 British aerial activity opposite the 6th Army greatly increased and by 6 April Ludendorff was certain that an attack was imminent.
-By early April German air reinforcements had arrived the Arras front, telephone networks had been completed and a common communications system for the air and ground forces built.
+By early April German air reinforcements had arrived at the Arras front, telephone networks had been completed and a common communications system for the air and ground forces built.

-On the Aisne front German intelligence had warned that an attack on 15 April against German airfields and observation balloons by the Aéronautique Militaire was planned.
+On the Aisne front, German intelligence had warned that an attack on 15 April against German airfields and observation balloons by the Aéronautique Militaire was planned.
 The Luftstreitkräfte arranged to meet the attack but it was cancelled.
-Dawn reconnaissance had been ordered, to scrutinise French preparations and they gave the first warning of attack on 16 April.
+Dawn reconnaissance had been ordered to scrutinise French preparations and they gave the first warning of an attack on 16 April.
 German artillery-observation aircraft crews were able to range guns on terrain features, areas and targets before the offensive began so that the positions of the heaviest French guns, advanced batteries and areas not under French bombardment could be reported quickly along with the accuracy of German return-fire.
 Ground communication with the German artillery was made more reliable by running telephone lines along steep slopes and deep valleys which were relatively free of French artillery-fire; wireless control stations had been set up during the winter to link aircraft to the guns.

+Morale

+Verdun cost the French nearly 400,000 casualties and the conditions undermined morale, leading to a number of incidents of indiscipline.
+Although relatively minor, they reflected a belief among the rank and file that their sacrifices were not appreciated by their government or senior officers.
+Combatants on both sides claimed the battle was the most psychologically exhausting of the war; recognising this, Pétain frequently rotated divisions, in a process known as the noria system.
+While this ensured units were withdrawn before their ability to fight was significantly eroded, it meant that a high proportion of the French army was affected by the battle.
+By the beginning of 1917, morale was questionable, even in divisions with good combat records.